HarshuChauhan/Movie-Maniac/README.md

 # 🎬 Movie Maniac

-**Movie Maniac** is a modern React.js web application that lets users search and browse movies using the iMDb API.
+**Movie Maniac** is a modern React.js web application that lets users search and browse movies using the TMDb API.
 It provides a sleek and responsive interface to view movie details such as title, release year, rating, and poster.

 ---

 ## 🚀 Features

-- 🔎 **Search Movies** by name using iMDb API
+- 🔎 **Search Movies** by name using TMDb API
 - 🎞️ **List View** of movies with responsive cards
 - 🌟 **Movie Ratings** displayed using custom styles
 - 🔥 **Trending Section** (based on filtering)